When Should You Replace Your Hard Hat?

 Summary – Cracks and dents are obvious signs you need a new hard hat.
 Regardless of use or appearance, replace hard hats after 4 to 5 years out of caution.
 Workers are advised to return hard hats as frequently as every 6 months.

 4 Signs You Need a New Hard Hat

-It is a common practice of workers from some states to replace their safety hats after 6 months of use due to harsh weather conditions.
+It is a common practice of workers from some states to replace their safety hats after 6 months of use.